Timothy-Dement/ContinuousDeployment/README.md

 # Testing and Analysis Milestone

-## Coverage/Jenkins Support
+## 1. Coverage / Jenkins Support

+The constraints of this milestone required us to customize our Jenkins server in ways that differed from the first milestone, which can be reviewed in the [`jenkins.yml`](playbooks/jenkins.yml) playbook and the first section of the screencast.

+Besides separating tasks specific to iTrust and Checkbox.io, we also needed to install an updated version of Node.js and npm, change the Jenkins port from 8080, and add several new plugins to Jenkins, among other minor changes.

+Coverage was displayed in Jenkins for iTrust using the `jacoco` plugin (already used by the project), and for Checkbox.io using the `htmlpublisher` plugin (the source of which we generate using the `istanbul-middleware` tool).

+## 2. Automated Commit Generation / Commit Fuzzer (iTrust)

 This milestone required us to perform testing and analysis using our Jenkins build server from the previous milestone.

-In order for Jenkins to run testing on the iTrust repository, we added the `GitHub` plugin to the iTrust job configuration as seen below:
+In order for Jenkins to run testing on the iTrust repository, we added the `git` plugin to the iTrust job configuration as seen below:

 ```
 scm:
   - git: